101 Ways To Get More Customers Online

 80. Use Live Chat

 Using live chat has been proven to increase conversion rates by up to 20%.
-When making a complex buying decision, people often will have additional questions they want answering or might simply want a human touch point before they make the leap to purchasing your services.
+When making a complex buying decision, people often have additional questions they want to answer or simply want a human touchpoint before purchasing your services.

-A chatbot is a computer program that’s commonly built for assisting with sales enquiries, automating tasks and for delivering content to people visiting your website.
+A chatbot is a computer program that’s commonly built to assist with sales inquiries, automate tasks, and deliver content to people visiting your website.

-The use of chatbots is only going to spread as people find it more convenient to ask a bot a question instead of having to go sift through your website to find the information they are after.
+The use of chatbots will only spread as people find it more convenient to ask a bot a question instead of having to sift through your website to find the information they are after.

 82. Add Sharing Buttons to Your Blog Posts